NicoNRG2/VirtualOffice/README.md

 The project is designed for **Meta Quest 3** headsets and controllers.
 Key technical features include a multi-chunk snapshot synchronization protocol for late-joining users, a peer-property-based workstation assignment mechanism that mitigates race conditions through a timed synchronization window, and a visibility management system that dynamically activates only occupied workstations.
 **Testing** with up to four simultaneous users, complemented by a structured evaluation via **SUS** and **SUS Presence Scale**, validated the system's functionality and demonstrated an engaging collaborative experience.
 Compared to commercial platforms such as Meta Horizon Workrooms, Virtual Office is intentionally **simpler and fully open-source**, making it a valuable educational prototype and a foundation for future research on immersive collaborative workspaces.

-## Group Contribution Statement
-The project was developed by two people working in parallel on a single shared Unity scene.
-Both team members contributed to all aspects of the project throughout its development.
-Specific contributions:
-- Nicola Cappellaro: lighting setup and ColorPicker UI implementation
-- Riccardo Zannoni: office design and workstation positioning

 ## Setup
 First of all, install the required software:
 - Install [Unity Hub](https://unity.com/download)